PavelZaytsev/notion-task-alerts/README.md

 ### 4. Share Database with Integration

 1. Open your Notion database
-2. Click the "..." menu in top right
+2. Click the "..." menu in very top right
-3. Click "Add connections"
+3. Click "Connections"
 4. Select your integration

 ### 5. Get Database ID
+1. Open your Notion database
+2. Click the "..." menu in very top right
+3. Click "Copy link"

-From your database URL: `https://notion.so/your-workspace/DATABASE_ID?v=...` Copy the `DATABASE_ID` part (32 character string)
+4. From your database URL: `https://notion.so/your-workspace/DATABASE_ID?v=...`
+5. Copy the `DATABASE_ID` part (32 character string)

 ### 6. Configure Environment